Wakizashi Katanas: The Samurai's Faithful Companion

 The wakizashi is a short sword that accompanies the katana as part of the set known as daisho , the quintessential symbol of the samurai.
 While the katana was the protagonist in open combat, the wakizashi played a fundamental role in closed spaces and specific situations.
-This weapon not only had a practical purpose, but also represented the honor and tradition of the warrior.
-Have you ever wondered why the samurai always carried a wakizashi? or how it was used in battle?
+This weapon not only had a practical purpose but also represented the honor and tradition of the warrior.
+Have you ever wondered why the samurai always carried a wakizashi?
+How was it used in battle?
 Explore the rich history of this sword that left an indelible mark on Japanese culture.

-More than just a weapon, the wakizashi was an extension of the samurai himself.
-This short sword was used in situations where the katana was impractical, such as indoors or for close-range combat.
-It was also a key tool in rituals, including seppuku , the act of honorable suicide that symbolized loyalty and redemption.
+More than a weapon, the wakizashi was an extension of the samurai himself.
+This short sword was used in situations where the katana was impractical, such as indoors or for close-quarters combat.
+It was also a key tool in rituals, including seppuku , the honorable act of suicide that symbolized loyalty and redemption.
 Its compact size and sharp blade made it a versatile weapon, ideal for both defense and offense.

 - Size and design : Its short blade, generally between 30 and 60 centimeters, allowed for quick and precise maneuvers.